yoannLafore/enhanced-unet-road-seg/README.md

 #### Training Loop

-The complete training loop is implemented in `unet_train.py` and is fully driven by the configuration framework described earlier.
+The complete training loops are implemented in `loop/` and are fully driven by the configuration framework described earlier.

 * Handles dataloaders, optimizers, schedulers, and validation.
 * Supports both: